What Do Pest Control Worker Do?

 - Rat Exterminator

-Is There Going to be Demand for Pest Control Workers?
+Are There Job Opportunities for Pest Control Workers?

 In 2016, there was an estimated number of 78,900 jobs in the United States for Pest Control Worker.
 New jobs are being produced at a rate of 8.2% which is above the national average.
 The Bureau of Labor Statistics predicts 6,500 new jobs for Pest Control Worker by 2026.
-The BLS estimates 11,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 11,700 job openings in this field each year.

 The states with the most job growth for Pest Control Worker are Washington, Nevada, and Iowa.
 Watch out if you plan on working in Georgia, Alaska, or Ohio.
 These states have the worst job growth for this type of profession.